-Here are my top ten things to do on a first visit to Vancouver:
+Here then is my list of the ten best things to do on your first visit to Vancouver:

 Take in the views from the Vancouver Lookout

 Head to the Harbour Centre to take the external glass elevator 553 feet up to the observation deck of the Vancouver Lookout.
 Taking in the breathtaking views from the Lookout is definitely one of the best thigs to do on your first visit to Vancouver!

 The deck offers 360-degree views of the city and surroundings, with plaques to describe each view.
 There’s a lounge where you can hang out.

 I loved this view of the Lions Gate Bridge and the little Chevron gas station in the water: